Skip to main content

 Intempt is the execution layer where all five skills produce real campaign output.
 The skills tell Claude how to think about each channel.
 Intempt gives Claude the client data, the audience context, and the platform to turn the output into live campaigns.

-Step 1: Load the client's brand context into Blu
+Step 1: Load the client's brand context into Intempt

-Open Intempt and navigate to Blu AI.
-Brief Blu on the client's brand voice, ICP, key differentiators, vocabulary rules, and blocked phrases.
-Blu stores this context and applies it to every output generated for that client workspace.
+Open Intempt and navigate to Intempt's AI agents.
+Brief the Content Marketer on the client's brand voice, ICP, key differentiators, vocabulary rules, and blocked phrases.
+The agent stores this context and applies it to every output generated for that client project.
 This replaces the brand prompt doc.
 Unlike a Notion page, it does not go stale and it does not require pasting before every session.

 Step 2: Build the audience segments

 In the Segmentation module, build segments that match the skill you are activating.
-For the email skill: new subscribers (last 30 days), active buyers (purchased in 90 days), at-risk (no purchase or engagement in 60-90 days), and champions (top 10% by LTV).
+For the email skill: new subscribers (last 30 days), active buyers (purchased in 90 days), at-risk (no purchase or engagement in 60–90 days), and champions (top 10% by LTV).
 For the outreach skill: target account list by company size, industry, and trigger event.
-For personalization: segment by behavioral trigger (pricing page visit, feature milestone, trial lapse).
 Intempt segments update in real time, so the audience is always accurate when a journey fires.

 Step 3: Invoke the Claude Skill and brief it with client context